okpunosolomon/Income-and-Expense-Management-Power-BI-project/powerbi-files/README_DAX.md

 ---

-⭐ *“Data alone tells a story — DAX gives it a voice.”*
+⭐ *“Data alone tells a story, DAX gives it a voice.”*

 ```